Japanese intervention in Siberia: Japanese participation

 It was the original intent that this show of force by Allied warships would enhance the confidence of the local anti-Bolshevik forces and help restore public order; however, this proved to be overly optimistic.
 After an armed mob looted a Japanese-owned store, killing its owner, the Japanese government, without waiting for an investigation of the murder, permitted the landing of marines, who proceeded to occupy the entire city.
 The British also landed 100 Royal Marines to protect their consulate, but the Americans took no action.
 In July 1918, President Wilson asked the Japanese government to supply 7,000 troops as part of an international coalition of 25,000 troops, including an American expeditionary force, planned to support the rescue of the Czechoslovak Legion and securing of wartime supplies stockpiled at Vladivostok.
 After heated debate in the Diet, the administration of Prime Minister Terauchi agreed to send 12,000 troops, but under the command of Japan, rather than as part of an international coalition.

 Once the political decision had been reached, the Imperial Japanese Army took over full control under Chief of Staff Yui Mitsue and extensive planning for the expedition was conducted.
 The Japanese eventually deployed 70,000 troops under the command of General Kikuzo Otani – far more than any of the other Allied powers had anticipated.
 Furthermore, although the Allies had envisioned operations only in the vicinity of Vladivostok, within months Japanese forces had penetrated as far west as Lake Baikal and Buryatia, and by 1920, zaibatsu such as Mitsubishi, Mitsui and others had opened offices in Vladivostok, Khabarovsk, Nikolayevsk-on-Amur and Chita, bringing with them over 50,000 civilian settlers.
 After the international coalition withdrew its forces, the Japanese Army stayed on.
 However, political opposition prevented the Army from annexing the resource-rich region.
 Japan continued to support White Movement leader Admiral Aleksandr Kolchak until his defeat and capture in 1920, and also supported the regime of Ataman Semenov, who they intended to take control under the planned buffer state but whose unstable government collapsed by 1922.
-In March and April 1922, the Japanese Army repulsed large Bolshevik offensives against Vladivostok.
+In March and April 1922, the Japanese Army repelled large Bolshevik offensives against Vladivostok.
 On June 24, 1922, Japan announced that it would unilaterally withdraw from all of Russian territory by October, with the exception of northern Sakhalin island, which had been seized in retaliation for the Nikolayevsk incident of 1920.
-The last Japanese soldiers left Vladivostok on October 25 1922.
+The last Japanese soldiers left Vladivostok on October 25, 1922.
 On January 20, 1925, the Soviet–Japanese Basic Convention was signed in Beijing.
-Following this convention, Japan undertook to withdraw their troops from northern Sakhalin by May 15, 1925.
+Following this convention, Japan undertook to withdraw its troops from northern Sakhalin by May 15, 1925.